xXPinkmagicXx/icml_2019_state_abstraction/README.md

 - -sh --show: bool (default=False), if true renders one episode of the algorithm in the enviroment, and does not train

 ## To run the environment
+What is expected to run the environment
+- python=3.10
+- PyTorch
+- TensorFlow=2.9.1
+- Stable-Baselines3
+- rl_zoo3

 ```
 1. Then install the `requirements.txt`